 Why is Testosterone Important for a Male Body?

 Testosterone is a hormone, which is primarily responsible for the growth and development of the male genital and sexual drive, and also affects some other physical attributes.
 In addition to playing a vital role in deciding a person’s sexuality, it also contributes to key body functions such as facial hair development, brain function, body muscle mass, bone strength, cell function, and is also responsible for mood transitions and energy levels.
-Low testosterone levels can pose as significant health risks, leading to cripple the sexual life of an individual.
+Low testosterone symptoms can pose as significant health risks, leading to cripple the sexual life of an individual.

 What are the Causes of Low Testosterone?